orangejuice/blog/data/activity/movie-不一样的天空-1993/record.en.md

 date: 2024-01-21 07:43:28+08:00
 douban:
   rating: 8.6
-  subtitle: 1993 / USA / Drama Love Family / Lasse Hallström / Johnny Depp,
+  subtitle: 1993 / USA / Drama Romance Family / Lasse Hallström / Johnny Depp
     Leonardo DiCaprio
 ---

-It's like reading a novel, with a scene by scene, action by action, and some conversations that are incredibly simple.
-There are no hysterics and no grandeur, just descriptions composed of some words.
-Life is a word, death is a word, the pain and torment in the middle, even seem to have no words.
-The American spirit behind the American story is extraordinarily strong and unique.
-It's all about love and freedom.
+It's like watching a novel.
+The scenes unfold one by one, each action, every dialogue, all simplistic, without hysterics or glamour, just a narrative made of words.
+Life is one word, death is another, the pain and torment in between is almost too hard to capture in words.
+The American spirit behind the story is intense, distinctive, a narrative of love and freedom.